 I believe in my work.
 I care what I think.
 I believe in myself.

 Is it more of a risk to self publish?

 In some ways, yes.
 Publishing with others provides a built-in support system.
-Your publisher obviously has an interest in seeing your work, you, succeed, other authors within a publishing house tend to be supportive of the other authors as their “co-workers,” after a fashion, and their friends, especially at the Indie publishing level, so yes, there’s that.
-By that same measure, however, sometimes mediocre work gets elevated.
+Your publisher obviously has an interest in seeing your work, you, succeed.
+Other authors within a publishing house tend to be supportive of the other authors as their “co-workers,” after a fashion, and their friends, especially at the Indie publishing level, so yes, there’s that.
+By that same process, however, sometimes mediocre work gets elevated.
 But yes, it is more of a risk in those terms.
 I’ve read several other authors and publishers takes on the subject, I have my own comprehension of such things.

 Who knows, it could all go very well.

 * Two years and five months later, I’m really happy with the decision I made to publish my own books and do things my own way.
 I consider it a blessing in disguise that things went the way they did.
 There are still people I might want to work with, depending on the project, and I’m not saying I won’t ever submit work through the usual channels again, but I’m happy.
 I thoroughly enjoy the freedom of making my own books.
 It isn’t the right course, or even the best course, for everyone, but I made the right decision for me!
 I’m currently working on my tenth book! ~ TS